SethSmigelski/search-appearance-toolkit-seo-44/README.md

 * **NEW** (Jump Links Block): Added visual separators (Middle Dot, Pipe, and Slash) for text-based link lists.
 * **ENHANCEMENT** (Jump Links Block): Introduced CSS transitions for sticky elements for a smooth visual experience for Scroll-Up-To-Reveal jump links.
 * **ENHANCEMENT** (Jump Links Block): Optimized editor controls to conditionally display relevant settings, keeping the sidebar clean.
-* **FIX:** Added dynamic border calculation to resolve an issue where thick borders could prevent the navigation bar from sticking or hiding correctly.
+* **FIX** (Jump Links Block): Added dynamic border calculation to resolve an issue where thick borders could prevent the navigation bar from sticking or hiding correctly.

 ### 4.3.0
 * **FEATURE:** **Table of Contents Schema:** Automatically generates `hasPart` schema synchronized with the Jump Links Block to support "Jump-to" links in search results.